 Easy Homemade Blueberry Cobbler Recipe

 One of my favorite things about spring and summer is all of the fresh ingredients available and that’s particularly true when making dessert.

 This Easy Homemade Blueberry Cobbler is a great way to enjoy the flavorful fresh berries all summer long and everyone LOVES this dessert.
 This blueberry cobbler gets made quite frequently at our house during the summer.

 While this Homemade Blueberry Cobbler looks like it takes a lot of work, it’s actually very simple to make and chances are you have most of the ingredients in your pantry already.
-Just pick up some fresh blueberries and you’re set (frozen works too!)
+Just pick up some fresh blueberries and you’re set (And yes, this blueberry cobbler can be made with frozen blueberries too!)

 Speaking of blueberries….my little missy’s favorite fruit is blueberries.
-And by favorite, I mean she’s obsessed with them.
-If she happens to be home when I return from grocery shopping and sees that I bought blueberries, she’ll polish off an entire 6 oz container before I even finish unloading the groceries.
+She’s obsessed with them!
+If she happens to be home when I return from grocery shopping and sees that I bought blueberries, she’ll polish off an entire container before I even finish unloading the groceries.
+I’ve learned if I have a special recipe planned, I have to hide the blueberries in the outside fridge or I’ll find they’ve magically disappeared when I go to start baking.
+(Please tell me I’m not the only one that has to hide baking ingredients!)

-If I have a special recipe planned, I have to hide them out of her sight or I’ll find they’ve magically disappeared when I go to start baking!
-The good thing is when it comes to blueberries, we are the perfect match – she prefers the ones that are firm and slightly sour and I love the ones that are soft and sweet.
+The good news is, when it comes to blueberries, we are the perfect match – she prefers the ones that are firm and slightly sour and I love the ones that are soft and sweet.
 (Same with blackberries and raspberries – that girl is crazy, lol.)